org-cloudbees-dragan/traditional-ha/README.md

 * [Docker Desktop](https://docs.docker.com/desktop/install/mac-install/)
 * ping (not mandatory, but used in the `up.sh` script to test name resolution)
 * ssh-keygen
+* When running in HTTPS modde:
-* optional: openssl (to create a self signed certificate)
+  * openssl (to create a self signed certificate)
+  * JAVA_HOME referencing to a supported jdk (currently java 17)
 * A Web browser

 # Quick Start